glennhammond/gh.com-react/src/posts/xapi-isnt-scary.md

 ---
-title: "xAPI Isn’t Scary — It’s a Superpower for Learning Designers"
+title: I Highly Recommend xAPI for Learning Designers
-summary: "xAPI looks technical from the outside, but at its core it’s a simple language for describing learning behaviour.
-Here’s how to think about it as a designer — not a developer."
+summary: xAPI looks technical from the outside, but at its core it’s a simple language for describing learning behaviour.
+Here’s how to think about it as a designer — not a developer.
-date: "2025-02-18"
+date: 2025-02-18
-category: "xAPI"
+category: xAPI
-categoryColor: "#00AEEF"
+categoryColor: #00AEEF
-tags: ["xapi", "analytics", "lrs", "learning-data"]
+tags: [xapi, analytics, lrs, learning-data]
-image: "/images/img-placeholder-1200.jpg"
+image: /images/img-placeholder-1200.jpg
 ---

 # xAPI Isn’t Scary — It’s a Superpower for Learning Designers